School Dress Code

 Tennis shoes or shoes with rubber soles are necessary for physical education classes and active recess play.
 Open-toed shoes and “Crocs” are highly discouraged.

-- FCPS does not assume responsibility for the personal property of students and does not purchase insurance for their property.
-Wakefield Forest Elementary urges parents and students to carefully consider the type and value of property taken to school, especially items with monetary or sentimental value.
-Students may have cell phones, but they must be turned off and in their backpacks once at bus stops, on school grounds, or at school-sponsored activities during or after school hours.
-If students are observed using cell phones on school grounds, the phones will be confiscated by school staff for parent pick up.
-Unidentified articles found in the school are placed in the Lost and Found.
+FCPS does not assume responsibility for the personal property of students and does not purchase insurance for their property.
+We urge parents and students to consider the type and value of property taken to school.
+Students may have cell phones, but they must be turned off and in their backpacks once on the bus or school grounds, or at school-sponsored activities during or after school hours.
+If students are observed using cell phones on school grounds, the phones may be given to the office for family pick up.

 - Room parents will contact classroom teachers to coordinate and make all arrangements for class parties.
 Each class may have three parties per year.
 Room parents may request a one-time donation from families to help defray costs.
 It is WFES policy not to have soda or drinks in glass containers at parties.

-- To make the environment safe and comfortable for all students, Wakefield Forest now has a non-edible birthday treat policy.
-This decision was based on feedback from parents, teachers and administrators.
-As an educational setting, we strive to encourage healthful ways of living, and prioritize the safety of our students with food allergies.
+To make the environment safe and comfortable for all students, Wakefield Forest has a non-edible birthday treat policy.
+As an educational setting, we strive to encourage healthy ways of living, and prioritize the safety of our students with food allergies.
+This year, for safety reasons, we will not distribute any items from families.

 Party invitations should only be distributed at school if one is given to every student in the class.
 We ask that social arrangements be made from home to avoid hurt feelings and to minimize distractions from the school’s academic focus.